A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 • Postgraduate social work degrees focus on treatment via social change and the broader community.

-• A psychiatrist is a medical doctor specialising in the treatment of mental health problems who can prescribe medication.
+• A psychiatrist is a medical doctor who specialises in the assessment, diagnosis and treatment of mental health conditions and can prescribe medication.

-1. Counselling versus therapy.
 More confusing terms!
-Counselling and therapy are loosely used terms that overlap and are often used inter-changeably.
+Counselling and therapy are loosely used terms that overlap and are often used interchangeably.
 By searching for “counselling in Melbourne” you may not be getting what you need.

 • Therapy and counselling overlap, as therapy includes counselling skills.
 Counselling skills are fundamental to the therapy process and have been proven to create positive change.